 Rudy-Roo served as the Director of Public Relations for Pixel Lunch LLC since the beginning, and was actually instrumental in the company’s formation.
-Upon retirement, he took on a part-time position as Social Media Director, which he enjoyed until he passed away at age 17 on August 23, 2016.
+Upon retirement, he took on a part-time position as Social Media Director, which he enjoyed until he passed away on August 23, 2016 at age 17.

 Rudy was rescued from the city animal shelter in 2002, wounded and starving.
-He never lost his friendly and outgoing demeanor, though, and settled in beautifully as soon as he was adopted.
+Despite his rough start in life, he never lost his friendly and outgoing demeanor, and he settled into our household right away.

 The void left at Pixel Lunch after Rudy’s passing can never be filled, so his position will remain open permanantely in his honor.

 Rudy passed away peacefully in his home on August 23, 2016 in the company of his human mom and dad.
 Rudy was rescued as an adult in 2002 and it was estimated that he was born sometime in 2000 or before.
 He lived in the Westport area of Kansas City, Missouri for the rest of his life.

 Rudy started out as a foster dog but quickly became a “foster failure”.
 Though he was emaciated and wounded when he entered the shelter, we remember him wagging his tail in a circle like a propeller while trying to push his tongue through the bars of his kennel to give all who passed by sloppy kisses.
 Despite his loving temperament, he still barely made it out of the shelter alive because local rescues were too full to take him into their programs.
 He only had a few hours left when a dog trainer in another state saw his photo online and stepped up.
 We offered to “temporarily” foster him so that his wounds could heal and we could fatten him up before transport, but Rudy had other plans, and it took less than 2 weeks for him to make his temporary home permanent.